Australia travel insurance

 The price of Australian travel insurance can vary.
-It depends on things like how long you’re going for and whether you have any medical conditions.
+It depends on things like how long you’re going for and whether you need travel insurance for medical conditions.
 Travel insurance for Australia is more expensive than for Europe because claims costs can be higher.
 We have four levels of cover -Budget, Silver, Gold and Black – so we’re sure to have a policy that suits you.

 What travel insurance do I need for Australia?

 When buying travel insurance for Australia, make sure you’re fully covered.
 Think about the cost of your trip and the things you’ll be taking with you.
 Choose a policy with enough cover that you’ll get your money back if something goes wrong.
 Holidays to Australia can be covered by single trip policies or by worldwide annual multi-trip travel insurance.

 How much is travel insurance for a year in Australia?

 Holiday insurance to Australia can vary in price.
 How much you pay will depend on your age, whether you have any medical conditions, and what you’ll be doing while you’re there.
 If you’ll be in Australia for a whole year, our single trip travel insurance can cover you.
 Just enter your trip dates and a few other details, and we’ll give you a quote!